motif-project/motif-app-examples/script/anvil-testnet/readme.md

     "delegationManager": ......
 ```

-3. Update your private key in the `.env` file of BitDSM examples repository
+3. Update your private key in the `.env` file of Motif example app repository

-### 5. Deploy BitDSM Contracts
+### 5. Deploy Motif Contracts

 first source the .env file to get the private key for updating the .env files